AlexShaw-AS/Stats506/Problem_Set_1/README.md

 The first two questions utenlized Powershell/Bash for executing and emacs as the file editor.

-For question description, see https://jbhender.github.io/Stats506/F19/ps1.html.
+For question descriptions, see https://jbhender.github.io/Stats506/F19/ps1.html.